 We have long been addicted to shoe bags.
 The best way to keep our clothing clean is to keep all of our shoes in a shoe bag.
 We bring a variety of shoes with us because we walk a great deal on our trips and want to ensure that we do not create blisters.
 As you know, blisters can ruin a trip!
 This leads to the next item…

 We also bring two boxes of Band-Aids with us.
 Even though our shoes are broken in, you just never know when a blister will appear and we do not like to waste our travel time searching local stores for Ban-Aids.
 (And don't expect to find quality band aids in the old souk).
 We use the waterproof kind since our feet are often sweating.

-Neither of us are germophobes, but there are times when you are out and about and feel that your hands have become dirty.
-Do bring one or two small bottles of hand sanitizer to carry in your purse while you are out for the day.
+Neither of us are germaphobes, but there are times when you are out and about and feel that your hands have become dirty.
+Do bring one or two small bottles of hand sanitizer and/or hand wipes to carry in your purse while you are out for the day.